kridel-lab/Kridel-Lab-Website/Team.md

 ### Post-doctoral fellows

+**Sleiman Bassim, PhD**

+Sleiman has had extensive training in molecular biology and computational biology in France, Canada and the US.
+His interests lie in statistical modeling of treatment outcome using multiomics datasets, and in the discovery of novel biomarkers and pathways associated with lymphoma relapse.

+**Anjali Silva, PhD**

+Anjali obtained her PhD in Bioinformatics from the University of Guelph.
+Her doctoral work was focused on model-based clustering techniques.
+Anjali also has experience working in several research facilities, conducting advanced analysis of sequencing, protein and microarray data.

 **Tracy Lackraj, PhD**

 Tracy came to us from Ryerson University, after very successful doctoral studies in microbiology.
 She first-authored several papers on the pathogenicity of diarrheagenic pathogens during her PhD.
 Tracy is currently applying her molecular biology skills to lymphoma.

-**Sleiman Bassim, PhD**

-Sleiman has had extensive training in molecular biology and computational biology in France, Canada and the US.
-His interests lie in statistical modeling of treatment outcome using multiomics datasets, and in the discovery of novel biomarkers and pathways associated with lymphoma relapse.